Suzy’s Africa Travel Tips

 “Africa changes you forever, like nowhere else.
 How can you describe its magic?
 How can you explain the fascination of the past and noble dusty continent, whose oldest roads are elephant paths?
 How are experiences here in a way no other place can?
 Maybe it’s because Africa is the place of all our beginnings, the cradle of mankind.
 The happiest years of my life were spent here.”
 Paul Theroux

+Studies reveal the most meaningful and memorable journeys always end in the same place – Africa!
+You go for the animals but you remember the people most.
+Our AFS “Afriholics” get hooked for life.
 Some travelers who’ve never been to Africa think a safari is non-stop action.
 Behold the stunning boredom!
 The fact is there’s a lot of glorious downtime between early morning and evening game drives.
 Time in the bush is like entering a remnant of an earlier era.
 Everything slows down.
 Shade seeking lions flop over like house cats, zebras stand still as statues, leopards drape over branches to sleep.
 All game rests.
 With them, we engage in a communion of laziness.
 We relax.
 We observe.

 Wildlife Encounters – All animals are wild and you are prey.
 Respect proximity.
 Wild animals are totally unpredictable.
 If you ever encounter a predator in the bush-never run!
 You will always be the slowest.
 Animals may roam into lodge camp.
 Never deviate off path or walk alone at night.
 Guards will escort you.
 Never walk near a riverbank or swim in lakes.
 Hippos hide well.

-Photography- Rather than hauling big lenses, small digital cameras get incredible shots nowadays.
+Photography– Rather than hauling big lenses, small digital cameras get incredible shots nowadays.
 Edit/delete each night.
 On drives, keep camera in the bag to protect it from dust and sun.
 Don’t forget extra batteries!
 Best light on safaris is 6 to 10 AM and 4 to 6 PM.
 Rangers will assist with the best vantage points.
 There is usually a pair of binoculars to share in jeep.
-Always get consent before photographing local people.
+On return home, share your pics on AFS private Facebook page.
+(I have over 8000 photos of elephants and lions.
+Please take human photos as well as wildlife.
+Better yet, take photos AFS humans with the wildlife.)
+Do not take photographs of anyone without asking.
+Even if you would like to take a picture of children, it is impolite to do so without asking (try to consider the same situation with young children from your own family).
+It is prudent not to visit any orphanage or children’s home that is not specifically suggested and condoned by AFS.

-Neutral color clothing (no bright colors or fragrances to alarm animals.) light cotton shorts and T-shirts by day.
+Neutral color clothing (no bright colors or fragrances to alarm animals.)
+Light cotton shorts and T-shirts by day.
 Jeans/pants with a long sleeve top at night.
 Early-morning drives always cold-bring warm jacket, fleece or sweater.
 Smart outfit for evening functions.
+Hat with a brim for sun protection and chinstrap for drives.
+Bring a simple light day pack on drives.
+Sunglasses, sunscreen, insect repellent with DEET, swimsuit, adapter plugs, mini flashlight, toiletries.

 Lodges or Camps – All first-class properties or “glamping” style tents.
 All food and water is purified.
-If water is not, guide will advise.
-Cover bathroom sink with a washcloth as a reminder not to use.
+Tap water – Cover bathroom sink with a washcloth as a reminder not to use.
 Bottled water in the rooms and always available daily.
 Hydrate!
 African air is dry and sun is strong.
-No that massages at the lodges are usually subpar.
+Know that massages at the lodges are usually subpar.
 Save your spa visits for Europe, Asia and cruises.
+Lodges have a staff tip box. $5 to $10 is generous to give and will be shared with all staff.
+Ask reception for charging station to plug-in phones, cameras and tablets.

 THE BIG FIVE ANIMALS TO SEE ON SAFARI